harivicky11/Trivia/README.md

 pip install -r requirements.txt
 ```

-## Running the Frontend in Dev Mode
+## Running the FRONTEND in Dev Mode

 The frontend app was built using create-react-app.
 In order to run the app in development mode use ```npm start```.
 You can change the script in the ```package.json``` file.